Variation of mixed Hodge structure and its applications: Introduction

 \begin{thm}[{Vanishing theorem of Reid--Fukuda type, see \cite[Theorem 1.2]{fujino-analytic-vanishing}}] Let $(X, \Delta)$ be an analytic simple normal crossing pair such that $\Delta$ is a boundary $\mathbb R$-divisor on $X$.
 Let $f\colon X\to Y$ and $\pi\colon Y\to Z$ be projective morphisms between complex analytic spaces and let $\mathcal L$ be a line bundle on $X$.
 If $\mathcal L-(\omega_X+\Delta)\sim _{\mathbb R} f^*\mathcal H$ holds such that $\mathcal H$ is an $\mathbb R$-line bundle, which is nef and log big over $Z$ with respect to $f\colon (X, \Delta)\to Y$, on $Y$, then $R^p\pi_*R^qf_*\mathcal L=0$ holds for every $p>0$ and every $q$. \end{thm}

-In this paper, we do not prove Theorems \ref{c-thm1.7} and \ref{c-thm1.8}.
-For the details of Theorems \ref{c-thm1.7} and \ref{c-thm1.8}, see \cite{fujino-analytic-vanishing}.
+In this paper, we do not prove Theorems \ref{z-thm1.8} and \ref{z-thm1.9}.
+For the details of Theorems \ref{z-thm1.8} and \ref{z-thm1.9}, see \cite{fujino-analytic-vanishing}.
+We note that we can find a completely different approach to Theorems \ref{z-thm1.8} and \ref{z-thm1.9} in \cite{murayama}.
 Although the motivation of the first author is obviously the minimal model theory for projective morphisms between complex analytic spaces, we do not treat the minimal model program in this paper.
 We recommend that the interested reader looks at \cite{fujino-minimal}, \cite{fujino-cone-contraction}, \cite{fujino-quasi-log-analytic}, and so on.
-Theorems \ref{c-thm1.7} and \ref{c-thm1.8} have already played a crucial role in \cite{fujino-cone-contraction} and \cite{fujino-quasi-log-analytic}, where we established the fundamental theorems of the theory of minimal models for projective morphisms between complex analytic spaces.
+Theorems \ref{z-thm1.8} and \ref{z-thm1.9} have already played a crucial role in \cite{fujino-cone-contraction} and \cite{fujino-quasi-log-analytic}, where we established the fundamental theorems of the theory of minimal models for projective morphisms between complex analytic spaces.
 Anyway, by this paper, \cite{fujino-cone-contraction} and \cite{fujino-quasi-log-analytic} become free from Saito's theory of mixed Hodge modules.
 The relationship between \cite{fujino-analytic-vanishing} and this paper is as follows.